-Voting and nominations are conducted on the OpenID Foundation web site https://openid.net/foundation/members/elections/31.
-If you are already a member, you have received an email from me at firstname.lastname@example.org advising you that the election is open and how to participate.
+Voting and nominations are conducted on the OpenID Foundation web site.
+If you are already a member, you will receive an email from me at email@example.com advising you that the election is open and how to participate.
 You will need to log in at https://openid.net/foundation/members/ to participate in nominations and voting.
-If you experience problems participating in the election or joining the foundation, please send an email to email@example.com right away.
+If you experience problems participating in the election or joining the foundation, please send an email to firstname.lastname@example.org right away.

 Board participation requires a substantial investment of time and energy.
 It is a volunteer effort that should not be undertaken lightly.
 Should you be elected, expect to be called upon to serve both on the board and on its committees.
+You should have your employer’s agreement to attend two or more in-person board meetings a year, which are typically collocated with important digital identity conferences worldwide.
 If you’re committed to open identity standards and work well with others, we encourage your candidacy.

 You are encouraged to publicly address these questions in your candidate statement:

-- How will you demonstrate your commitment in terms of resources, focus and leadership?
+2. How will you demonstrate your commitment to the work of the foundation in terms of resources, focus and leadership?

-- What would you like to see accomplished in 2018; how do you personally plan to make this happen?
+3. What would you like to see accomplished in 2020, and how do you personally plan to make these things happen?

-- What other resources can you bring to the foundation to help the foundation attain its goals?
+4. What resources can you bring to the foundation to help the foundation attain its goals?